cloudflare/terraform-provider-cloudflare/docs/resources/notification_policy.md

 - `account_id` (String) The account id
 - `alert_type` (String) Refers to which event will trigger a Notification dispatch.
 You can use the endpoint to get available alert types which then will give you a list of possible values.
-- `mechanisms` (Map of List of String) List of IDs that will be used when dispatching a notification.
+- `mechanisms` (Map of List of Object) List of IDs that will be used when dispatching a notification.
 IDs for email type will be the email address.
 - `name` (String) Name of the policy.

 ### Optional